Simple Personal Website

 I always wanted to try Bevy, a Rust game engine, don’t ask me why, but sometimes I get these whims.
 In addition to that, I read that Bevy was compatible with WebAssembly (aka Wasm).
 Then why not creating something with Bevy + Wasm.
 And here come the idea of the calculator, since it was perfect to try the Bevy UI system !

-No-allocation required communication protocol library
+No-allocation vector library